kmesh-net/website/content/en/docs/setup/develop_with_kind.md

     ```shell
     istioctl install
     ```
-    If you want to use `kmesh` in `workload` mode, you should deploy `istio` in [ambient mode](https://istio.io/latest/docs/ambient/overview/), by adding an extra flag:
+    If you want to use `Kmesh` in `workload` mode, you should deploy `istio` in [ambient mode](https://istio.io/latest/docs/ambient/overview/), by adding an extra flag:
     ```shell
     istioctl install --set profile=ambient
     ```
 + Install kubectl
     Please follow the official guide: [Install and Set Up kubectl on Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/).
 + Deploy Kmesh
-    Now, you are ready to deploy kmesh in your local cluster.
+    Now, you are ready to deploy Kmesh in your local cluster.
 Feel free to follow the [Kmesh Quick Start](https://kmesh.net/en/docs/setup/quickstart/).
 ## Develop Kmesh in Kind
 You can follow the steps below to develop in kind:
 + Build your code locally: